Hrishikesh30/tinyCLI_Facets-cloud/README.md

 ### 1. Record events from a file

-The input file should have one event per line in the format:
+The input (.txt) file should have one event per line in the format:

 ```
 <ISO-8601 timestamp> | <user-id> | <event-type> | <payload>